arturshyshko/automyte/src/automyte/PLANS.md

 1. Think about the whole remote validation and setup? like, I want to use remote='smth' instead of 'origin'
 1. Add vcs.pr() task which will check if you have gh (or other client) installed and call them
 1. allow using stash for git, based on vcsconfig.non_disruption_strategy = 'stash' | 'worktree' ??
+1. Add support for File | Filter objects in git.add() implementation

 ## History